AndreWeiner/optDMD/README.md

 ## Results sneak peek

 The figure below shows a sequence of vorticity snapshots taken from the laminar flow past a cylinder.
 The snapshots are heavily corrupted by noise.
-The noise is scaled by the absolute value of the vorticity and a scaling factor $ \gamma $.
+The noise is scaled by the absolute value of the vorticity and a scaling factor $\gamma$.

 <img src="cylinder_noisy.png" style="width: 100%">